-Established January 2012, we provide quality, full-service dog walking to Bushwick, East Williamsburg, and Ridgewood.
+Established January 2012, we provide quality, full-service daycare, boarding, and dog walking to Bushwick, East Williamsburg, and Ridgewood.

-Since then we have grown to a team of seven, without raising our rates or moving to other neighborhoods.
+Since then we have grown to a team of seven, without raising our rates or expanding to other neighborhoods.

 Our priority is the safety and mental and physical nourishment of each dog on its own terms.
 We accommodate the full spectrum of needs, from action packed dog run play dates to a laid back stroll followed by indoor playtime, from free feedings and medicine administration to helping dogs with special needs, from basic puppy potty training to basic leash training, we have you covered!